chef/chef-web-docs/content/chef_license_accept.md

 ### Remote Management Products

 - Test Kitchen
 - `knife bootstrap` in Chef Infra Client
 - `chef-run` in Chef Workstation
 - Packer
--   Terraform Chef Provisioner
--   Terraform Habitat Provisioner
 - Vagrant

 These products install or manage Chef on a remote instance.
 If a user has accepted the appropriate product license locally, it will be